sina-hide/sourcegit-se/README-SINA-EDITION.md

 This unofficial fork contains an installation directory with scripts for installing on Linux.
 The installation is local (no root required) with configurable scaling and IM module prevention.

-### Preventing Overscroll

-Overscroll can occur, if you scroll really fast (for example using a Logitech MX Master mouse with MagSpeed Electromagnetic scrolling) and then suddenly stop scrolling (by stopping the scroll wheel with your finger).
-If the scrolling itself doesn't stop immediately, you experience overscroll.
-It could also be described as lagging.

-Overscroll is prevented in the history view of SourceGit SE.
-This is tested on Fedora only so far.

-Overscroll was only seen on Linux so far.